abatten/common-envelope-analysis/scripts/README.md

 |8: Z-Velocity vs Radius        |17: Entropy Slice Z-Axis                  |
 |                               |18: Gravitational Potential Slice Z-Axis  |

+To run this script you need to specify the plots by adding them as arguments when calling the python script.

 An example of running this script to create density and gravitational potential slice plots.
 ```